-According to a Vietnamese official close to the TPP negotiations, the United States is pressing the other nations for concessions in many of the proposed 20 chapters in the trade agreement, but has not offered much in exchange.
+According to a Vietnamese official close to the TPP negotiations, the United States is pressing the other nations for concessions in many of the proposed 29 chapters in the trade agreement, but has not offered much in exchange.
 Access to the U.S. market is one of the most important potential benefits of the TPP for Vietnam, particularly for Vietnam's leading exports, such as clothing, footwear, agricultural goods, and aquacultural goods (see "Key Trends in Bilateral Trade").
-Vietnam opposes the inclusion of "yarn-forward" conditions for clothing in the TPP agreement; it prefers the adoption of "cut and sew" rules.
-Vietnam is also concerned that provisions may be
+Vietnam opposes the inclusion of "yarn-forward" conditions for clothing in the TPP agreement; it prefers the adoption of "cut and sew" rules (see "U.S. Clothing Imports from Vietnam").